Teachers Federal Credit Union

 Teachers Federal Credit Union vs. Competitors

 Teachers Federal Credit Union has a limited reach but still competes with both regional and national banks.
 Here is how it stacks up against some of them.

 |Teachers Federal Credit Union||Branch and ATM access for members in its service area|

-|Navy Federal Credit Union||Higher checking and savings rates|
+|Navy Federal Credit Union||High checking and savings rates|

-|The Summit Federal Credit Union||Deeper account roster|
+|The Summit Federal Credit Union||Deep account roster|

-|New England Federal Credit Union||Higher certificate rates|
+|New England Federal Credit Union||High certificate rates|

 Teachers Federal Credit Union vs. Navy Federal Credit Union

 Navy Federal Credit Union has the edge on Teachers when it comes to interest rates on its deposit accounts.
-Navy Federal pays a 0.25% APY on its savings account vs. the 0.10% APY at Teachers Federal Credit Union, and its checking account pays between 0.35% to 0.45% APY, whereas Teachers Federal Credit Union offers a 0.05% APY and only on accounts with a minimum balance of $2,500.
+Navy Federal pays a 0.25% APY on its savings account versus the 0.10% APY at Teachers Federal Credit Union.
+But Teachers Federal Credit Union has fewer membership requirements compared to Navy Federal, which requires ties to the military, National Guard or Department of Defense.

 Teachers Federal Credit Union vs. The Summit Federal Credit Union